iBurnApp/iBurn-Android/README.md

 * Update `EVENT_START_DATE` and `EVENT_END_DATE` in AdapterUtils.java
 * Update `EMBARGO_DATE` in Embargo.java

+#### Art Images/Audio Tour

+The art images and audio can be pulled from the iburn-Data library and should be put in `./assets/art_images` and `./assets/audio_tour` respectively.

 #### Update data

 Follow instructions in "Working with mock data" below, placing art, camp, and event json